 You may want to consider asking the seller if they’re willing to finance a portion of the purchase or negotiate a buyout plan.
 This solution offers two benefits.
 1) You can often secure an excellent interest rate.
 And 2) the financial relationship will keep the seller engaged in and helping with the new acquisition.

 Once you have a down payment, decide how much additional financing you need to complete the acquisition.
-Then schedule a complimentary consultation with one of our Lending Advisors, using the form or phone number below.
+Then schedule a complimentary consultation with one of our Lending Advisors, using the form below, or the Schedule A Consult button at the top of the page.